 More ports than are strictly necessary are available.
-These may be used for customization by the user (see later).
-In most experiments, however, one or mor port will be unused.
-It is necessary to keep one (top) port open for venting when bubbling.
-Otherwise it is recommended that spare ports be kept plugged to prevent solvent evaporation.
+You may use these ports to customize your system (see later).
+In most experiments, however, one or more port are unused.
+You must keep one (top) port open for venting when bubbling.
+Otherwise we recommend that you keep spare ports plugged to prevent solvent evaporation.